Fed Explains YNW Melly Mistrial. Will He Be Released?

 You got one victim sitting here, and you got another victim sitting here.

-The wounds came from the left to right, but the drive-by shooting bullets go left to uh sorry, right to left.
+The wounds came from the left to right, but the drive-by shooting bullets go left to sorry, right to left.

-So you got the wound pattern showing they were in definitely shot from inside the vehicle, right?
+So you got the wound pattern showing they were indefinitely shot from inside the vehicle, right?

-And you got the wounds all on the left side of the victims, but the bullets come in from right to left, so it doesn't make sense, and that's what she's showing here.
+And you got the wounds all on the left side of the victims, but the bullets come in from right to left, so it doesn't make sense.

-So the door was open when one of the shots came in, which tells you that they somebody got out from around here, walked around here, and started shooting.
+So the door was open when one of the shots came in, which tells you that somebody got out from around here, walked around here, and started shooting.

-This is what you would have seen.
+This is what you would have seen: strikes coming in at different angles at obtuse angles.

 The state has established that there was someone in that rear seat.